thlorenz/valuepack/data/mine.md

   - twitter
   - fullname (may not need)

-Resolve gihub user name from npm user name, i.e. ping github with same name and if the account exists, assume that it is the right one.
+In case no github info was given, try to resolve gihub user name from npm user name, i.e. ping github with same name and if the account exists, assume that it is the right one.
 This will work in 99% of the cases.
-Later we can look thru user's repos and if one links github we can check against what we gussed
+Later we can look thru user's repos and if one links github we can check against what we guessed

 ## npm packages

-~30600
+count: ~30600

 ### Get all packages